 This article is licensed under Creative Commons Attribution 4.0 International.
 Republication requires attribution to the canonical URL.

-AI-Aware Dotfiles in 2026: Building a Secure, Reproducible Developer Workstation for MCP, SLSA, and Multi-Shell Parity A look at declarative dotfiles for secure, reproducible developer workstations across macOS, Linux, and WSL, with MCP awareness, SLSA, age, SOPS, and multi-shell parity.
+AI-Aware Dotfiles in 2026: Building a Secure, Reproducible Developer Workstation for MCP, SLSA, and Multi-Shell Parity AI-aware dotfiles are a secure, reproducible workstation pattern for the MCP era — declarative configuration via Chezmoi, SOPS/age secrets, SLSA Level 3 provenance, multi-shell parity, and bounded sandbox boundaries for local AI agents.
 Originally published at https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/ by Sebastien Rousseau.
 Licensed under CC-BY-4.0.